 In an attempt to curb a sharp increase in fatal overdoses in the early 2000s, the federal government passed the Methamphetamine Epidemic Act in 2005, which placed stiff restrictions on crystal meth use and increased the severity of penalties for possessing it.
 Nebraska followed the federal government’s lead, implementing the same harsh penalties for meth possession at the state level.
 Being caught with even small amounts of methamphetamine can lead to serious criminal charges.

 Drug charges are among the most serious allegations that can be leveraged against a person in the United States.
 An arrest for meth-related offenses can impact an individual’s employment and child custody, and lead to a loss of civil liberties, driving privileges, and freedom.
 The attorneys at Berry Law have the experience you need to understand the charges against you.
-They can also advise you of your defense options.

 What is a Controlled Substance and Why is Possessing Methamphetamines a Felony?